HOW THE PTGA WORKS

 POLAR QUALIFICATIONS (PQs) & AWARENESS COURSES

-All Qualifications have value in their own right.
+All our qualifications have value in their own right.